getodk/docs/docs/central-entities.rst

 The current limitations are:

-- Entity delete is only available via API
+- Entity delete is currently only available via API
-- Performance is poor when managing more than a few thousand Entities
+- Performance suffers when managing more than 10,000 Entities
 - All devices will always download all Entities which may be a privacy concern
 - The Form specification and API may change